mwollenweber/hal/README.md

 # hal
-HAL is system that protects David
+HAL is a helper system for junior SOC analysts.
+The first use cases are to triage emails and URLs